In the early weeks and months of parenthood, you’re going to be up a lot at night feeding your baby, then getting him back down to sleep.

 $ — Shermag Glider Rocker Combo ~ $209

 Also in the economy category is the Shermag rocker/glider.
 A step down from Dutailier (below), this seat has nice, padded arms (which I love) and a matching, gliding ottoman.
-I personally own this seat.
-My only complaint is that the ottoman is a bit top-heavy and will easily fall over on your older children (if you have any), who can’t seem to resist jumping and playing on it.
-This seat glides along on ball bearings, although a few readers had problems with the gliding or claimed it was too noisy (mine was not, FWIW).
+Meg personally owned this seat.
+Her only complaint is that the ottoman is a bit top-heavy and will easily fall over on your older children (if you have any), who can’t seem to resist jumping and playing on it.
+This seat glides along on ball bearings, although a few readers had problems with the gliding or claimed it was too noisy (Meg’s was not, FWIW).

 $$$$ — Pottery Barn Kids Comfort Swivel Rocker ~ $850+